ISR Re-scheduled Autumn Meeting, 24/25 September 2020

 - Following this there will be three presentations which will cover:

 - Current research both clinical and scientific, and how patient participation in research can lead to better understanding of disease.
-Outline how patients can engage in the research programme.
+This will also outline how patients can engage in the research programme.